dtn7/dtn7-gold/README.md

   Otherwise, the Bundle can be written to the stdout (-) or saved according to a freely selectable filename.

+./dtn-tool exchange websocket endpoint-id directory ./dtn-tool registeres itself as an agent on the given websocket and writes incoming Bundles in the directory.
+If the user dropps a new Bundle in the directory, it will be sent to the server.

+./dtn-tool ping websocket sender receiver
+  Send continuously bundles from sender to receiver over a websocket.

 ./dtn-tool show -|filename
   Prints a JSON version of a Bundle, read from stdin (-) or filename.

-./dtn-tool exchange websocket endpoint-id directory ./dtn-tool registeres itself as an agent on the given websocket and writes incoming Bundles in the directory.
-If the user dropps a new Bundle in the directory, it will be sent to the server.

 ```